LizzySteell/Homoplasy/README.md

 # Homoplasy
-R code for the Relative Homoplasy Index, a metric for quantifying homoplasy in discrete phylogenetic datasets
+R code for the Relative Homoplasy Index, a method for quantifying homoplasy in discrete phylogenetic datasets

 Preprint published at BioRxiv: doi: https://doi.org/10.1101/2023.10.10.561677

-Relative Homoplasy Index: A New Cross-comparable Metric for Quantifying Homoplasy in Discrete Character Datasets https://doi.org/10.5061/dryad.34tmpg4rp
+Relative Homoplasy Index: A New Cross-comparable Index for Quantifying Homoplasy in Discrete Character Datasets https://doi.org/10.5061/dryad.34tmpg4rp

 This dataset includes all nexus, phylip and .R files to reproduce the analyses included in 'Relative Homoplasy Index: A New Cross-comparable Metric for Quantifying Homoplasy in Discrete Character Datasets'.